The statistics surrounding coffee industry trends are remarkable. That’s because, right now, three important things are happening.

 Areas of Opportunity

 - Supply chain.
 Sitting at the end of the supply chain means depending on a lot of other people.
 Running out of a coffee as a retailer is as easy as not offering it anymore.
 But running out of coffee after someone’s ordered it online as part of a monthly coffee subscription box is another story.
 That’s why shops and retailers need to put a lot of effort into tightening up their supply chain.
 Appoint a single leader with the responsibility for end-to-end supply chain performance, set performance goals, and keep a watchful eye.
+When it comes time for order fulfillment, make sure you can define batch for your warehouse staff, too.

 - Pricing.
 As a function of where a retailer sits in the supply chain, the sale price will be higher.